Jekyll-Garden/jekyll-garden.github.io/pages/index.md

 layout: Post
 permalink: /
-title: About Project
+title: CIVIVA Echoes
 ---

-About project...
+for women, by everyone